 A signature is "acceptable to the ADMD" if it passes local policy checks (or there are no specific local policy checks).
 For example, an ADMD policy might require that the signature(s) on the message be added using the DNS domain present in the From header field of the message, thus making third-party signatures unacceptable even if they verify.

-Both DKIM and DomainKeys use the same result set, as follows:
+The DKIM result set is as follows:

 none: The message was not signed.